moisesroth/isc_transform_generator/README.md

 ## Overview
 **ISC Transform Generator** is a Python-based utility designed to streamline the creation of **SailPoint Identity Security Cloud (ISC) transforms**.
 This tool automates the generation of valid JSON configurations, reducing manual effort and ensuring consistency in IAM workflows.

+## Custom Chat GPT
+We provide custom Chat GPT [ISC Transform Creator](https://chatgpt.com/g/g-67b78aa3d3148191a4b2120bc795b755-isc-transform-creator), which has been customized specifically for building Transformers using our library.

 ## Features
 - ✅ **Simplified Transform Creation** – Provides a structured and readable way to define ISC transforms using Python, eliminating complex manual JSON creation.
 - ✅ **Improved Readability** – Transforms are written in a clear, intuitive format, making it easier to understand and maintain.